HaxeFoundation/haxe-evolution/README.md

 ## About proposals

-Haxe Proposals (HXP) can be submit by any Haxe team developer or community member, as long as it's complete and well explained.
+Haxe Proposals (HXP) can be submitted by any Haxe team developer or community member, as long as it's complete and well explained.

-Once an HXP has been submit, it can be discussed and modified.
+Once a HXP has been submitted, it can be discussed and modified.
 Anybody can also submit a PR against an existing HXP to have it amended.

 After the HXP has been discussed, a formal vote can take place to accept it.
 Only Haxe Core Team members are allowed to vote:
  - Nicolas Cannasse (Haxe creator)